pitulescubogdan/pitulescubogdan/README.md

 - 👋 Hi, I’m @pitulescubogdan
 - 👀 I’m interested in working with latest technologies and best practices
-- 🌱 I’m currently learning .net core and .net 6
+- 🌱 I’m working with .NET 8 and several Front-End technologies.
 - 💞️ I’m looking to collaborate on open source projects to improve my knowledge around the newest technologies.
 - 📫 How to reach me : by email on pitulescubogdan@gmail.com